Nonreciprocal Synchronization of Active Quantum Spins: Origin of PT symmetry

-Complex conjugation of a generic Liouvillian, given a Hamiltonian $H$ and a set of jump operators $\{L_{\mu}\}$, is defined as $ -i[H,\rho] + \sum\nolimits_{\mu} \mathcal{D}[L_{\mu} ] \rho \rightarrow +i[H^*,\rho] + \sum\nolimits_{\mu} \mathcal{D}[L_{\mu}^*] \rho $.
-A $\mathcal{PT}$-symmetric Liouvillian has several important consequences.
-First of all, it follows that the mean-field equations~\eqref{eq:MF} are invariant under complex conjugation, which we have identified in \cref{s:TD_limit_MF} as the \PTsymm.
 We have thus established the emergence of \PTsymm, which is spontaneously broken in the thermodynamic limit, from a physical and microscopic theory.
-Secondly, as we show in the next section, the symmetry constrains the spin correlations and dynamics away from the thermodynamic limit.
+Secondly, as we show in the next section, the symmetry constrains the spin correlations and dynamics for finite-size systems away from the thermodynamic limit.